Incorporating testing volume into estimation of effective reproduction number dynamics: Results

-Frequentist model performance on simulated data sets for each of the three models is summarized in Figure \ref{fig:freq_metric}.
+Because we are using a stochastic SEIR model to generate simulations, each simulation has a different, though similar in shape, true effective reproduction number curve (despite having the same true basic reproduction number curve).
+The range of true effective reproduction number curves is visualized in Figure \ref{fig:s1_truert}.
+We report frequentist metrics in order to summarise performance across a variety of different epidemic curves.
+Model performance on simulated data sets for each of the three models is summarized in Figure \ref{fig:freq_metric}.
 For each metric, we summarize results in boxplots where solid lines represent medians, hinges are upper and lower quartiles and whiskers are at most 1.5 times the inter-quartile range from the median.
 Envelope is a measure of coverage.
 For each simulation the envelope is the proportion of time points for which a 95\% credible interval from the posterior distribution captured the true value of interest.
 Mean credible interval width (MCIW) is the mean of credible interval widths across time points within a simulation.
 Absolute deviation is a measure of bias, and is the mean of the absolute difference between the posterior median and the true value at each time point.
 Finally, mean absolute sequential variation (MASV) measures how well each method captured the variation in the effective reproduction number across time by computing the mean of the absolute difference between the posterior median at time point $t$ and the posterior median at time point $t-1$.
 We compare this to the true mean absolute sequential variation in each simulation. \texttt{EpiEstim} had the lowest envelope in all simulation scenarios.
 Rt-estim-normal had high envelope in Scenario 1 but dropped to lower values in scenarios with time-varying testing supply.
 Rt-estim-normal had the largest MCIW in all three scenarios, while Rt-estim-gamma had the smallest MCIW in all three scenarios. \texttt{EpiEstim} and Rt-estim-normal had relatively similar values for absolute devaition, Rt-estim-gamma had the smallest absolute deviation in all scenarios.
 Finally, \texttt{EpiEstim} had the largest MASV in all scenarios, while Rt-estim-normal and Rt-estim-gamma had relatively comparable MASV.
 For two of three scenarios, Rt-estim-gamma was closer to the true MASV than Rt-estim-normal.
 We ran three additional experiments using the data sets from Scenario 3 to better understand our model.
 All results are displayed in Appendix Figure \ref{fig:app_freq_metric}, with the results from Figure \ref{fig:freq_metric} included as a baseline comparison.
 In the first experiment, we halved each parameter in the hypo-exponential distribution and refit the model to the data sets from Scenario 3.
 This led to narrower credible intervals and lower envelope (see Appendix Figure \ref{fig:app_freq_metric} for results).
 In the second experiment, we used a spline fit to the same data being analyzed in order to choose a prior for $\kappa$.
 We found no meaningful difference in performance.
 In the third experiment, we used a prior for $\rho$ derived from the 25\% quantile of tests, rather than the 50\% quantile, this again led to no meaningful difference in performance with regards to estimating the effective reproduction number, though we expect it to change estimates of incidence.
 Overall, we find that our Rt-estim-gamma model outperforms the \texttt{EpiEstim} and Rt-estim-normal in all metrics, surprisingly even in Scenario 1, where the number of diagnostics tests did not vary appreciably over time (Rt-estim-gamma and Rt-estim-normal have similarly high envelope values in this case).